pmiller3/minecraft-pi/README.md

 # minecraft-pi
 Repository for holding Minecraft Pi projects.
 These are intended to be educational in nature; crucially, I am not a Python programmer, while that appears to be the preferred language for these sorts of things.
-I intend to create some with Java as well, but we'll see how that goes.
+I have created some with Java as well, to expand reach and allow for comparison.
 I would like to separate these into lessons, so that they could be followed in order and build upon one another learning various concepts along the way.

+I'd also like it to be a little more engaging - there are many resource out there that will go into greater detail about the differences between a `long` and an `int` in Java, zero-based indexing and the like, but I find those hard to relate to for the crowd Minecraft might attract.
+I know they're important, and their time will come, but for me the most interesting part of computers and programmers is when I actually *do* something very tangible in a context I understand.

 ## Lesson 1 - Hello Minecraft
 This should be pretty straightfoward - just a skeletal project to demonstrate that you indeed have your development environment and Minecraft setup appropriately.